 When I was in my 20s, I wrote “God Should Have Worked on Sunday,” a parody of the Old Testament.
 It was only meant to make my friends and family laugh.
 I never dreamed it would be published 30+ years later.
 I still won’t let Amazon.com sell that one.
-I stand on street corners in a trench coat selling them in plain, brown paper wrappers.
-People can get a bit touchy about the Bible, but I’m sure that God chuckled when I wrote it.
+I stand on street corners selling them out of a trench coat in plain, brown paper wrappers.
+People can get a bit touchy about the Bible, but I’ll bet that God chuckled when I wrote it.

 The first book I wrote for publication was “Freestyle Community Drum Circles” in 2010.
 For years, people had been writing to me asking advice on hosting drum circles.
 I had reached the point where I was cutting and pasting answers.
 It was time to write it all down.
-A future project is to write a revised and expanded edition.
+My next project is to write a revised and expanded edition.

 “My Life Cracks Me Up” was released in 2011.
 That was the easiest and most fun book to write.
 It’s my life in funny stories.
 It’s the one book I wouldn’t change except to add a fourth section in a decade or two and call it “Old Farthood.”

 “MiXED NUTS …or What I’ve Learned Practicing Psychotherapy” was my most recent book.
 Published in 2016, it blended memoir with insight and did so with humor, making it my most difficult book to write.
 It was also the most rewarding book I’ve written.